sarj-ai/mrsool/README.md

 This is a example project for livekit-agents.
 Try it here: https://livekit-agent-nu.vercel.app/

 It can do the following:

-- [ ] Talk to the agent
+- [x] Uploade Files to the agent
+- [x] Change language (arabic, english, german)
+- [x] Deploy webserver to vercel
+- [x] Deploy agent to google cloud run
-- [ ] Ask the agent about the weather
+- [x] Ask the agent about the weather
-- [ ] Ask the agent about a document (The agent will read the document on the server and RAG it)
+- [x] Ask the agent about a document (The agent will read the document on the server and RAG it)

 It uses two parts: